A nutritious and delicious meal for 2 or 4 people for under three dollars.

 3 teaspoons cayenne pepper

-2 whole chickens (2-˝ to 3 pounds each), each cut into 10 serving pieces (wings, thighs, drumsticks, and 4 breast pieces) Can also use boneless pork chops or butterfly chops.
+2 whole chickens (2-˝ to 3 pounds each), each cut into 10 serving pieces (wings, thighs, drumsticks, and 4 breast pieces)

 3 cups all-purpose flour